The state of global malaria vaccine development

 Today, the malaria vaccine development field is a dynamic arena of scientific endeavor.
 Increased funding and research is driving the discovery of new antigens and vaccine technologies, and many more malaria vaccine candidates are moving through the development pipeline.

 In late 2012, the World Health Organization (WHO) published an update of the “Rainbow Tables,” which identified more than two dozen active malaria vaccine candidates in clinical development (human testing) and more than a dozen in preclinical development.
-In addition, GlaxoSmithKline Vaccines' RTS,S is currently in Phase 3 clinical development—making it the first malaria vaccine candidate to advance this far.
+In addition, GlaxoSmithKline's (GSK) RTS,S has completed Phase 3 clinical development—making it the first malaria vaccine candidate to advance this far.

 Challenges to developing malaria vaccines